tommyettinger/colorful-gdx/README.md

 ### colorful vs. colorful-pure

-Starting with version 0.4.0, there are two similar, but not identical, sub-projects in this repo: colorful, which will probably be used more frequently, and colorful-pure, which is more specialized.
+Starting with version 0.4.0, there are two similar, but not identical, subprojects in this repo: colorful, which will probably be used more frequently, and colorful-pure, which is more specialized.
 You want colorful if you already depend on libGDX (currently on version 1.9.13 or higher); it has the useful `ColorfulBatch` and `ColorfulSprite` classes, and can convert to and from libGDX `Color` objects.
 If you have a server project, or some other kind of project that doesn't have a dependency on libGDX, then you might want colorful-pure instead.
-Instead of libGDX, colorful-pure depends on [jdkgdxds](https://github.com/tommyettinger/jdkgdxds) for its primitive-backed data structures, and needs Java 8 or higher (colorful needs Java 7 or higher).
+Instead of libGDX, colorful-pure depends on [jdkgdxds](https://github.com/tommyettinger/jdkgdxds) for its primitive-backed data structures, and uses [digital](https://github.com/tommyettinger/digital) for math.
 Both colorful and colorful-pure produce compatible packed float colors when they use the same color space, and even though their `Palette` classes use different data structures, the colors in those palettes are the same.
 The descriptive color system in `SimplePalette` for the `rgb`, `ipt_hq`, `oklab`, and `cielab` packages may be especially useful in colorful-pure.

 ## Samples